 1. Banff National Park, Alberta

-Banff National Park is one of Canada’s most iconic destinations.
-Known for its stunning mountain scenery, turquoise lakes like Lake Louise, and abundant wildlife, it’s a haven for outdoor enthusiasts.
+No Western Canada itinerary is complete without a visit to the Canadian Rockies.
+Banff National Park, a true gem, boasts stunning mountain vistas, vibrant turquoise lakes like the world-famous Lake Louise, and abundant wildlife.
+It’s a haven for outdoor enthusiasts.
 Don’t miss the Banff Gondola for panoramic views.

 2. Lake Louise, Alberta